 Stefano Boeri Architetti Member of Architettural Advisory Board with Herzog & de Meuron, Ricky Burdett (London School of Economics), William McDonough + Partners

-Expo 2015 S.p.A. per BIE (Bureau International des Expositions)
+Expo 2015 Spa on behalf of BIE (Bureau International des Expositions)

-Nutrition and food sovereignty and the related imbalances in the distribution of food and in the ownership of seeds are the major themes of investigation and deepening activated by Expo 2015.
-On these important bases Stefano Boeri Architetti and the Architecture Advisory Board have hypothesized and developed the realization of an exhibition platform with unprecedented characteristics, where to deal with similar issues compared to a multiplicity of local levels, starting from the territory where the Expo takes place: the city of Milan.
-Not a sequence of pavilions and commercial products, but rather a place capable of condensing the profound meaning of the great and inescapable challenge that the Planet is today called to face.
+Nutrition, food sovereignty and the related imbalances in food distribution and seed ownership were the major topics of investigation looked at in depth during Expo 2015.
+Based on these, the Architecture Advisory Board featuring Jacques Herzog, Ricky Burdett and Stefano Boeri and their respective professional studios conceived and oversaw the creation of an exhibition platform with unprecedented characteristics on which to represent and develop similar issues at a local level, starting with the Expo site itself: the city of Milan.
+The result was not simply a sequence of pavilions and commercial products but rather a place capable of simplifying and condensing the profound meaning of the great and inescapable challenge that the Planet is called on to deal with today.

 The Universal Exposition in Milan is thus imagined within a large Planetary Garden: a portion of specific and local space reinterpreted as land offered for agricultural use and the agro-nutritional traditions from around the world.

 The Planetary Garden